Isaac Collins (baseball)

-Isaac Michael Collins (born July 22, 1997) is an American professional baseball left fielder for the Milwaukee Brewers of Major League Baseball (MLB).
+Isaac Michael Collins (born July 22, 1997) is an American professional baseball left fielder and second baseman for the Kansas City Royals of Major League Baseball (MLB).
+He has previously played in MLB for the Milwaukee Brewers.
 He made his MLB debut in 2024.

 Amateur career

 A native of Maple Grove, Minnesota, Collins graduated from Maple Grove Senior High School in 2016.
 He attended Creighton University and played college baseball for the Creighton Bluejays.
 Collins played collegiate summer baseball for the Duluth Huskies of the Northwoods League in 2017 and for the Wareham Gatemen of the Cape Cod Baseball League in 2018.

 Professional career

 Colorado Rockies

-The Colorado Rockies selected Collins in the ninth round, with the 279th overall selection, of the 2019 Major League Baseball draft.
+After Collins’ junior season at Creighton, the Colorado Rockies selected him in the ninth round, with the 279th overall pick, of the 2019 Major League Baseball draft.
 He made his professional debut with the Low–A Boise Hawks, hitting .257 with 17 RBI over 37 games.
 Collins did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.

 Collins returned to action in 2021 with the Single–A Fresno Grizzlies and High–A Spokane Indians.
 In 95 games split between the two affiliates, he accumulated a .308/.407/.475 batting line with nine home runs, 54 RBI, and 21 stolen bases.
 Collins spent the 2022 campaign with the Double–A Hartford Yard Goats, playing in 111 games and batting .221/.337/.347 with five home runs, 32 RBI, and 30 stolen bases.